-Thank-you so much for following along my creative journey!
+Thank-you so much for joining me for my Christmas decorating home tour!
+And for following along my creative journey!
 I so appreciate your visits to see what’s new.
 You help me get to do something I love every single day!

 Merry Christmas friends, and see you again very soon before the New Year!

 What plans do you have for this year?